Buy Tickets

 Photo of Westman Islands

 Iceland is located in a tectonically active zone, meaning tremors are part and parcel of everyday life.
-As is the case across the globe, seismologists constantly measure its earthquake activity using a number of methods.
-The Mercalli scale, for instance, works on visual evidence and takes the amount and significance of damage caused by seismic processes into consideration.
+Like other places worldwide, seismologists constantly monitor Iceland's earthquake activity through various methods.

-The main alternative is something called the Richter Scale, which was invented in the 1930s by a man named Charles Richter.
-He proposed a logarithmic scale that classified quakes by magnitude, which means for every single point increase on the scale, the earthquake is 10 times greater.
+As a more accurate alternative, the Richter Scale was developed in the 1930s by Charles Richter.
+This logarithmic scale classifies earthquakes by their magnitude, meaning that a one-point increase on the scale represents a 10x increase in the earthquake's power.
 This method uses specific scientific measurements rather than observations and has been widely adopted.

 When you read reports about earthquakes, this is the figure to which those articles refer.
-Though technically there’s no top of the scale, the largest event ever recorded to date is a 9.5 magnitude quake that struck Chile in 1960.
+Though technically, there's no top of the scale, the largest event ever recorded is a 9.5 magnitude quake that struck Chile in 1960.

-Other quakes that were almost as large include the 9.2 that hit Alaska in 1964, the 9.1 that triggered the catastrophic tsunami in 2004 and the 9.0 that devastated Japan in 2011.
-So all of these, as we shall see, are significantly greater than the largest to ever have occurred in Iceland.
+Other near-record-breaking earthquakes include the 9.2 that hit Alaska in 1964, the 9.1 that triggered the catastrophic tsunami in 2004 and the 9.0 that devastated Japan in 2011.
+So all of these, as we shall see, are significantly greater than the largest ever to have occurred in Iceland.

 1784